kr1ptonec/gitlab_perfomance/docs/environment_prep.md

     * Download the correct GitLab FOSS Project Tarball file.
 For GitLab environments running on `13.0.0` or higher it's [`gitlabhq_export_13.0.0.tar.gz`](https://gitlab.com/gitlab-org/quality/performance-data/-/raw/master/projects_export/gitlabhq_export_13.0.0.tar.gz).
 For GitLab environments running on versions between `12.5.0` and `12.10.0` it's [`gitlabhq_export.tar.gz`](https://gitlab.com/gitlab-org/quality/performance-data/-/raw/master/projects_export/gitlabhq_export_12.5.0.tar.gz).
     * Select the `gpt/large_projects` group for "Project URL"
     * Enter project name in "Project slug" following this structure `<PROJECT NAME><STORAGE NODE SEQUENCE NUMBER>`.
 In our example it would be `gitlabhq1` for the `default` node and `gitlabhq2` for `storage2` node.
+1. Update [descriptions](https://docs.gitlab.com/ee/user/project/settings/#general-project-settings) for the imported projects with `Version: 1`.
+Before running the tests, GPT automatically checks that the target project has expected GPT data version by parsing the project description.
 1. After this has been completed for every Gitaly storage listed in `storage_nodes` as required, change the [`Repository storage paths`](https://docs.gitlab.com/ee/administration/repository_storage_paths.html#choose-where-new-repositories-will-be-stored) settings back to all storage paths.
     * To verify that vertical data was imported correctly head to **Admin Area > Overview > Projects**.
 Click on each imported project and ensure it has a correct `Gitaly storage name`.
 In our example `gitlabhq1` should be on `default` gitaly storage and `gitlabhq2` should be on `storage2`.